-Placement Presentation and Report (PPR) guidance for examiners
+Placement Presentation and Report (PPR) guidance for markers

 The Placement Presentation and Report (PPR) is an assessment linked to placement activity.
 It consists of: